Marina Silva

-Maria Osmarina Marina da Silva Vaz de Lima (born Maria Osmarina da Silva; 8 February 1958) is a Brazilian politician and environmentalist who currently serves as Brazil's Minister of the Environment and Climate Change.
-She is the founder and former spokeswoman for the Sustainability Network Party (REDE).
-During her political career, Silva served as a senator of the state of Acre between 1995 and 2011 and Minister of the Environment from 2003 to 2008.
-She ran for president in 2010, 2014 and 2018.
+Maria Osmarina Marina da Silva Vaz de Lima (born Maria Osmarina da Silva; 8 February 1958), known as Marina Silva, is a Brazilian politician and environmentalist, currently serving as Minister of the Environment and Climate Change, a position she previously held from 2003 to 2008.
+She is the founder and former spokeswoman of the Sustainability Network (REDE).
+A former senator for the state of Acre between 1995 and 2011, she has been a federal deputy for the state of São Paulo since 2023.
+She ran unsuccessfully for president in 2010, 2014 and 2018.

-Born in a rubber plantation in Acre, Marina moved to the state capital Rio Branco as a teenager, where she became literate.
-After graduating high school, she completed her undergraduate degree in history from the Federal University of Acre at 26.
-She developed an interest in politics and joined Workers' Party (PT), later helping to found the Unified Workers' Central of Acre.
-She helped Chico Mendes to lead the trade union movement, being elected as councillor of Rio Branco in 1988 for her first mandate in a public office.

 Silva was a member of the PT until 2009, and served as a senator before becoming Minister of the Environment in 2003.
-She ran for president in the 2010 Brazilian elections as the candidate for the Green Party (PV), coming in 3rd with 19% of the first-round vote.
+She ran for president in the 2010 Brazilian elections as the candidate for the Green Party, coming in 3rd with 19% of the first-round vote.
 In April 2014, Eduardo Campos announced his candidacy for the fall 2014 presidential election, naming Marina Silva as his vice presidential candidate.
-After Campos's death in a plane crash on August, she was selected to run as the Socialist Party's candidate for the presidency.
-In the first round of the October 2014 election, she won 21% of the vote (less than many of the opinion polls had predicted), coming in 3rd and failing to advance to the run-off.
-In the second round, she supported PSDB candidate Aécio Neves over PT incumbent Dilma Rousseff.
-She again ran for president in the 2018 election, this time as the nominee for the Sustainability Network, and finished 8th place with 1% of the vote.
+After Campos's death in a plane crash on August, she was selected to run as the Socialist Party's candidate for the presidency, winning 21% of the vote and coming in 3rd.
+She again ran for president in the 2018 election, this time as the nominee for the Sustainability Network, finishing in 8th place with 1% of the vote.

 Silva has won a number of awards from US and international organizations in recognition of her environmental activism.
-In 1996, Silva won the Goldman Environmental Prize for South & Central America.
-In 2007, the United Nations Environment Program named her one of the Champions of the Earth and the 2009 Sophie Prize.
-In December 2014, Marina Silva was elected by the British Financial Times newspaper as one of its Women of the Year.
-Silva is also a member of Washington, D.C.-based think tank, the Inter-American Dialogue.
-In 2010, she, along with Cécile Duflot, Monica Frassoni, Elizabeth May and Renate Künast, were named by Foreign Policy magazine to its list of top global thinkers, for taking Green mainstream.
-In 2012 she was one of eight people chosen to carry the flag for the opening ceremonies of the 2012 London Summer Olympics.
+In 2010, she, along with Cécile Duflot, Monica Frassoni, Elizabeth May and Renate Künast, were named by Foreign Policy magazine to its list of top global thinkers for taking Green mainstream.
+She was one of eight people chosen to carry the Olympic flag for the opening ceremonies of the 2012 London Summer Olympics.